magento/devdocs/guides/v2.2/cloud/project/project-upgrade.md

 #### To create a temporary `config.php` file:

 1. Create a copy of `config.local.php` file and name it `config.php`.
-1. Add this file in the `app/etc` folder.
+1. Add this file to the `app/etc` folder.
 1. Add and commit the file to your branch.
 1. Push the file to your Integration branch.
 1. Continue with the upgrade process.